 Searching for a hit single to promote John further, the label shelved the follow-up album he and Paul Phillips were working on, Technicolour Biography, before it was completed, putting John in the studios instead with Disco maestro producer Biddu.
 The resultant album, Can You Hear Me OK? spawned one single, I Got My Lady, which got plenty of Capital Radio play but still couldn’t break through onto the Radio 1 playlist.
 CBS decided to shelve the album and in early 1976 John left the label.

-For the next few months John performed in fashionable London clubs but this new stage in his career was brought to a sudden halt when he was involved in an accident at home, breaking his back.
+For the next few months John performed in fashionable London clubs such as April Ashley’s Knightsbridge eaterie AD8, Morton’s of Berkeley Square and Company, but this new stage in his career was brought to a sudden halt when he was involved in an accident at home, breaking his back.

-After a long period of recuperation John met Trevor Horn with whom in the summer of 1977 he recorded his first single for two years, I Can Breathe Again, released in February 1978.
+After a long period of recuperation John met Trevor Horn with whom in the summer of 1977 he recorded his first single for two years, I Can Breathe Again, released in February 1978 on Ariola Records.
 The backing band comprised what would later become the nucleus of Buggles and The Art of Noise – Geoff Downes, Anne Dudley, Linda Jardim, Louis Jardim and Bruce Woolley.
-Over the next few years John made more singles with Trevor, as well as Steve Levine and Nicky Graham, and recorded several tracks with Kenny Everett’s hero, Chris Rainbow.
+Over the next few years John made more singles with Trevor Horn, and with Steve Levine and Nicky Graham, and recorded several tracks with Kenny Everett’s hero, the late Chris Rainbow.